 Spacing

-When doing sets, plant them about three inches apart.
-Also, add straw mulch between sets, and in between the rows.
+When doing sets, plant them about 2 to 3 inches apart.
+Also, add straw mulch between sets and in between the rows.
+Allow for 12 to 15 inches of spacing between rows.

 How Deep to Plant?

 Remember, the type of onion will also determine how deep you’ll put it in the ground.
-It is crucial to know your climate and variety to fully understand its growing needs.
+It is crucial to know your climate and onion variety to fully understand their growing needs.

 Watering